Macioa/ImmutableStuff/composabilty.md

 ## Composability in React / Redux

 Like most UI development frameworks, React offers a reusable component system that offers some degree of composability out of the box.
-It has functional paradigms that allow the creation of deterministic render components.
+It has functional paradigms that allow the creation of [deterministic render components](https://github.com/Macioa/ImmutableStuff/blob/main/determinism.md), a key ingredient for our composable front end.
 ```tsx
 function UserRender({ name, email }: User {
   return (